Jorge Polanco: Seattle Mariners

 On January 29, 2024, the Twins traded Polanco to the Seattle Mariners for pitchers Anthony DeSclafani and Justin Topa, prospects Gabriel González and Darren Bowen, and cash.
 In 118 games for Seattle, Polanco slashed .213/.296/.355, the worst batting average and on-base percentage of his career, with 16 home runs and 45 RBI.
 He had a career-high 137 strikeouts.
 He was also the 14th worst defender in baseball, according to Statcast, playing second base.
 However, he and teammate Leo Rivas did win MLB's "play of the week" award for a double play against the New York Mets in early August.
 On October 10, Polanco underwent surgery to repair the patellar tendon in his left knee.
 On November 1, the Mariners declined his $12 million option for the 2025 season, paying him a $750,000 buyout making him a free agent.

 On February 3, 2025, the Mariners re-signed Polanco to a one-year, $7 million contract with $3 million in possible incentives.
 On April 28, Polanco was named the American League Player of the Week for the fifth week of the season after going 8-for-17 (.471) with four home runs, two doubles, two walks, eight RBI, and five runs scored.
 Polanco won the honor a week after his teammate Dylan Moore earned the award for the Mariners.
 It was the first time since Alex Rodriguez and Ken Griffey Jr. in 1998 that Seattle players have won the award in consecutive weeks.
 However, Polanco slumped soon after winning the award, batting .183 with 2 home runs in May and June.
 He hit a walk-off single against Cleveland Guardians closer Emmanuel Clase on June 14.
-On July 6, Polanco recorded his 1,000 career hit with a first inning single off Paul Skenes of the Pittsburgh Pirates.
+On July 6, Polanco recorded his 1,000th career hit with a first inning single off Paul Skenes of the Pittsburgh Pirates.
 Polanco rebounded, batting .282 with 15 home runs in the final three months of the season.
 He hit doubles in 7 consecutive games from September 8–14, tied for a franchise record, and hit 10 doubles during that stretch, tied for the second-most in major league history.
 He finished the regular season batting .265/.326/.495, starting regularly at second base and designated hitter.

-On October 5, in Game 2 of the American League Division Series, Polanco hit a home run twice in the game off the same pitcher Tarik Skubal to put the Mariners on the board 1–0 in the bottom of the fourth and extend their lead to 2–0 in the bottom of the sixth.
+On October 5, in Game 2 of the American League Division Series, Polanco hit a home run twice in the game, both off of Tarik Skubal, to put the Mariners on the board: 1–0 in the bottom of the fourth and 2–0 in the bottom of the sixth.
+The Mariners went on to win the game 3–2.
 In Game 5, Polanco hit a game-winning RBI single in the 15th inning to send the Mariners to their first ALCS since 2001.
 On November 5, he declined his player option for 2026 and became a free agent.